-Contractor A Sdn Bhd secured a project to build a training centre with the cost of work of RM40 million.
-The construction has been completed and CPC has been issued on July 20X3.
-Cost of construction has been accounted as AUC is RM36 million and remaining RM4 million of penultimate payment expected to be paid in 20X4 (before final account issued by department of work).
+Contractor A Sdn Bhd secured a project to build a training center at a cost of RM40 million (including penultimate and variation order (VO) cost).
+The construction was completed and taken into possession on 15 July 20X3 as stated in the CPC.
+The cost of construction accounted as AUC is RM36 million and the remaining RM4 million is the penultimate payment and VO cost expected to be paid in 20X4.